What Is Break-Even Analysis and How to Calculate it?

 Break-Even Calculation Example 3

-This way of calculating the break-even point is suitable for scenarios where a company offers products with different final prices and applies the same sales margin to all.
+This method of calculating the break-even point is suitable for scenarios in which a company offers products with different final prices and applies the same sales margin to all.

 Consumer Awareness: Know Your Rights and Responsibilities